 This is my 7th year participating in the A to Z Challenge.
 In the 2015 challenge, I wrote about the Cleages formerly enslaved on the plantations of Samuel and his sons Alexander and David Cleage of Athens, McMinn County, Tennessee.

 Since that time I have learned that their lives were much richer and more complex than I could learn from census, death and other records.
 Some of the suppositions I made were wrong.

-In August last year, I received a comment on this blog from Roxanne Padmore of the Historical Society of Long Beach offering me information about the death of Abraham Cleage.
-Of course I was!
+In August last year, I received a comment on this blog from Roxanne Padmore of the Historical Society of Long Beach offering to share information about the death of Abraham Cleage, if I was interested.
+Of course I was interested!
 We began several months of sharing information and gathering more about Abraham and Amananda who had relocated from Athens, TN to Austin, TX to Los Angeles, CA and finally (for Abraham) Long Beach, CA.

 The Historical Society puts on a graveside reenactment at the end of October in Long Beach Municipal Cemetery, where Abraham is buried.
 Abraham was highlighted in the past but in 2018 they wanted to tell the story from Amanda’s point of view.

 After sharing newspaper articles and information from records and speculating, we ordered Abram’s and Amanda’s Civil War Pension files.
 The information we found there changed the narrative significantly and prompted me to order the pension files for other men who served with Abram Cleage and their widows in Company I, 1st Regiment, United States Colored Heavy Artillery, during the Civil War.

 You can read the original “A” post from 2015 by clicking this link Abraham and Amanda Cleage.
 We will begin with Amanda Cleage as she talks about her life with Abram Cleage in this Deposition from her pension file.